Toronto Zoo: Americas

+Species previously held in the Americas section include beavers, Giant Pacific octopodes, prehensile-tailed porcupines, llamas, dall sheep, maras and jaguars.

 Tundra Trek

-After the closing of some of the Americas animal exhibits in 2007, the Tundra Trek opened on August 1, 2009.
-This area became the sixth region of the zoo, and showcases a variety of Arctic animals including porcupine caribou, polar bears, snow geese, and Arctic wolves.
+The Tundra Trek opened in 2009, taking over land that used to feature several Americas exhibits.
+This area became the sixth region of the zoo, and showcases a variety of Arctic animals including porcupine caribou, polar bears, bald eagles, snow geese, and Arctic wolves.
 The new state-of-the-art exhibits are larger in order to encourage breeding.
-Educational theming emphasizes the lives of the Inuit and the effects of climate change.
+Educational theming emphasizes the lives of the Inuit and the effects of climate change on wildlife.

+Species previously held in the Tundra Trek section include Arctic foxes, common pheasants, and snowy owls.

 Australasia

-The Australasian Pavilion features animals from the Australian mainland, as well as surrounding islands.
-Featured species in this area include Western grey kangaroos, red-necked wallabies, short-beaked echidnas, southern hairy-nosed wombats, kookaburras, Victoria crowned pigeons, Fly River turtles, and Komodo dragons.
-The Komodo dragons were donated to the zoo as a gift from the President of Indonesia.
-This pavilion once had an "Edge of Night" section to highlight crepuscular and nocturnal marsupials, but this was later converted into the Great Barrier Reef exhibit featuring seahorses, a jellyfish tank, lionfish, brownbanded bamboo sharks, and a 7 m long community tank.
+The Australasia Pavilion features animals from the Australian mainland, as well as Oceania.
+Featured species in this area include Western grey kangaroos, short-beaked echidnas, southern hairy-nosed wombats, kookaburras, Victoria crowned pigeons, Fly River turtles, demoiselle cranes, Lau banded iguanas and Komodo dragons.
+This pavilion once had an "Edge of Night" section to highlight crepuscular and nocturnal marsupials, but this was later converted into the Great Barrier Reef exhibit featuring pot-bellied seahorses, moon jellyfish, lionfish, clown triggerfish, and a 7 m long community tank.

+Species previously held in the Australasia section include koalas, Matschie's tree-kangaroos, emus, red-necked wallabies and Tasmanian devils.